loopstick/Photon2_Tutorial/README.md

 - Connect the anode (+) of the LED to pin 17 and

-- Connect the cathode (-) of the LED the anode to one leg of the resistor
+- Connect the cathode (-) of the LED the anode to one leg of a 220Ω (ohm) resistor
+  - 220Ω = red - red - brown - gold

 - Connect the other leg of the resistor to ground (GND)